 What is Net Promoter Score and how does NPS work?

 NPS is used to measure customer loyalty, a critical metric for business success.
 Bain & Company introduced NPS in 2003.
 It’s become widely accepted since then, with businesses using it as a standard for tracking customer loyalty and satisfaction.
 NPS helps you measure customer loyalty by asking a simple question:

 How likely is it that you would recommend Company X/Product Y/Service Z to a friend or colleague?

 Customers leave a score from 0 to 10.
 Based on the score they provide they are bucketed into three groups: promoters, passives and detractors.
 Promoters are customers that give a 9 or 10 score, passives a score of 7 or 8, and detractors a score of 0 to 6.

-In addition to the rating question, the NPS asks a follow up question where customers share the reason for their score, in their own words.
-It is this open ended feedback that represents the voice of the customer and provides invaluable feedback for any business.
+In addition to the rating question, the NPS survey asks a follow-up question where customers share the reason for their score, in their own words.
+It is this open-ended feedback that represents the voice of the customer and provides invaluable feedback for any business.